Clickworkers and crowdsourcing: what are they and why do we need to rethink this model for AI?

 3. Task completion

 Once a task has been selected, the clickworker carries it out according to the instructions provided by the customer.
-Tasks can be as simple as categorizing images, or as complex as writing content.
+Tasks can be as simple as image categorization, or as complex as π content writing.

 β